 - The Folk Festival attracts 450+ folk musicians from all over Alaska, the country and the world.
 The alaskan bar is a hot spot for jamming every day.

-The 38th annual Alaska Folk Festival takes place in juneau from April9-15, 2012.
+The 41st annual Alaska Folk Festival takes place in Juneau from April 6-12, 2015.
 Find out more about this great event at Alaskan Folk Fest.

 Celebration is a biennial festival of Tlingit, Haida, and Tsimshian tribal members organized every two years by Sealaska Heritage Institute.